adhy-p/adhy-p.github.io/content/about.md

 ## My Interest

 ---
 I am a [systems](https://en.wikipedia.org/wiki/Systems_programming) person who really enjoy learning about operating systems and computer networks.
-Also, when it comes to computers, there are two things that I really like: automating stuffs and seeing things go blazingly fast.
+When it comes to computers, there are two things that I really like: automating stuffs and seeing things go blazingly fast.
 I find it really satisfying when my bash/python scripts does everything I wanted in a single command.
 I also find joy in doing benchmarking and optimization.

 In my free time, I occasionally play badminton and Dota 2 with my friends.
 I also like to swim :swimmer: and play guitar :guitar: